Exploring Non-minimal coupling using ultra-diffuse galaxies: Newtonian Limit

 One of the key features of this model is the absence of anisotropic stress, meaning that $\Phi = \Psi$.
 Consequently, the Weyl potential $(\Phi+\Psi)/2$, which is probed by gravitational lensing, is also modified by the DM inhomogeneities \be \nabla^{2} \left( \frac{\mathrm{\Phi}+\mathrm{\Psi}}{2} \right) = 4\pi G\,\Big[\rho_{\rm tot} - \epsilon\,L^2\, \nabla^2 \rho_{\rm DM}(r) \Big]\, . \ee

 \paragraph*{\textbf{b.
 Conformal Coupling:}} In the case of a conformal coupling, the modified Poisson equation takes the same functional form as in the disformal scenario.
-However, this coupling introduces anisotropic stress ($\Phi \neq \Psi$), with the potentials related by $\Psi = \Phi - \alpha_{c} F_c$ with considering $\alpha_c F_c = -8\pi G L^2\rho_{\rm DM}$.
+However, this coupling introduces anisotropic stress ($\Phi \neq \Psi$), with the potentials related by $\Psi = \Phi - \alpha_{c} F_c$ where we have again expressed the original coupling as $\alpha_c F_c = -8\pi G L^2\rho_{\rm DM}$.
 As a result, when calculating the Weyl potential, the NMC terms cancel, and the equation becomes identical to that of GR.
 Thus, a conformal coupling has no observable effect on gravitational lensing \cite{Bettoni:2011fs}.

 \paragraph*{\textbf{c.
 Einstein Tensor Coupling:}} A third scenario involves a coupling to the Einstein tensor ($G_{\mu\nu}$), which can be achieved by setting $\alpha_c = -\alpha_d/2$ and $F_{c} = F_{d} = F_{E}$ \cite{Bettoni:2011fs,Bettoni:2015wla}.
 The gravitational part of the action then reads \be S = \frac{M_{\textrm{Pl}}^2}{2}\int d^4 x\sqrt{-g} \,\left[ R +\alpha_{E} F_{E}(\rho) G_{\mu\nu} u^\mu u^\nu \right] \; . \ee